I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/printoem/ns-printoem-_oemcuipparam.md

 </ul>
 Not valid the first time <b>IPrintOemUI::CommonUIProp</b> is called.

-`poemuiobj`

-Pointer to an <a href="..\printoem\ns-printoem-_oemuiobj.md">OEMUIOBJ</a> structure.
+`cOEMOptItems`

+Count of OPTITEM structures contained in the array pointed by <b>pOEMOptItems</b>.
+Supplied by the Unidrv or Pscript5 driver.

+The first time the <b>IPrintOemUI::CommonUIProp</b> method is called, the caller-supplied value for <b>cOEMOptItems</b> is zero.
+The <b>IPrintOemUI::CommonUIProp</b> method must change this value to indicate the number of OPTITEM structures that the method supplies.
+The second time it is called, <b>IPrintOemUI::CommonUIProp</b> must supply the number of OPTITEM structures actually added to the array pointed to by <b>pOEMOptItems</b>.

 `pOEMUserData`

 Used by the <b>IPrintOemUI::CommonUIProp</b> method, the second time it is called, to provide the <b>OEMCUIPCallback</b> function with optional extra input information.

-`pPrinterName`

-String containing the printer name.
-Supplied by the Unidrv or Pscript5 driver.

-`pPublicDM`

-Pointer to the printer's public DEVMODEW structure.
-Valid only if the <a href="https://msdn.microsoft.com/library/windows/hardware/ff554159">IPrintOemUI::CommonUIProp</a> method's <i>dwMode</i> argument is OEMCUIP_DOCPROP.
-Supplied by the Unidrv or Pscript5 driver.
+`OEMCUIPCallback`

+Used by the <b>IPrintOemUI::CommonUIProp</b> method, the second time it is called, to return the address of a callback function of type <a href="..\printoem\nc-printoem-oemcuipcallback.md">OEMCUIPCALLBACK</a>.

 ## Remarks
 A user interface plug-in receives this structure's address as an input argument to both its <a href="https://msdn.microsoft.com/library/windows/hardware/ff554159">IPrintOemUI::CommonUIProp</a> method and its <a href="..\printoem\nc-printoem-oemcuipcallback.md">OEMCUIPCALLBACK</a>-typed callback function.